It takes research.

 How to Select an Essay or Research Topic

 When Ms. Mendlowitz planned her last trip to Italy, she knew she wanted to explore the Northwest.
 This region is quite large though, and she only had three weeks, and didn't want to do a lot of driving.
 She also knew her priority was seeing art.
-She also hoped to indulge in vast quantities of regional food and wine.
+She also hoped to indulge in vast quantities of regional food.
 But this would be a separate research project.
-The first thing she did, was see if there was a good travel guide for that particular area of the country.
+The first thing she did was see if there was a good travel guide for that particular area of the country.
 She used the New York Public Library's catalog, and settled on these:

 Since Ms. M's first priority was art, she decided to start by using the Blue Guide.
 The Blue Guides are known for their focus on art.
 They not only provide historical background on cultural institutions/attractions, but specifics about collections, and individual holdings.
 This guide helped her narrow down the number of cities/towns she would use as her hubs: Turin, Aosta, Varenna, and Bergamo.
 Staying in hotels at these locations would allow her to explore the art in and around these centers without having to waste too much time driving.